In this article, we’ll outline some real estate photography marketing tips to get you going.

 - Track how people use your photos using Pixsy.com and ask them to credit you.

-Linkbuilding is state of the art.
-So, if you have a budget, delegate it to professionals.
-Just don’t fall into the trap of cheap packages on fiverr, they could earn you a penalty.
+Linkbuilding is an art.
+If you have a budget, delegate it to professionals.
+Make sure to avoid cheap packages.
+Google will recognise them, and they could result in a penalty.

 It’s OK to try a paid membership for a couple of months and see if it works.
-Typically, a single client will cover your membership costs for at least 3-5 months.
+A single client will cover your membership costs for at least 3-5 months.

-I must repeat – every single such directory has different ranking rules and to succeed you should adjust your profile to be on top.
-Some sites favour a vast portfolio, others – lots of reviews.
+Every single such directory has different ranking rules.
+And to succeed, you should adjust your profile to be on top.
+Some sites favour a vast portfolio, others prefer lots of reviews.
 Some pay attention to what you left out from your profile.

 - It’s a gem if they don’t use a pro photographer yet.
-You can easily tell from their past listings.
+You can tell this from their past listings.